 Vault objects all inherit from the abstract base class Vault<T>.
 There are two axes of types of vaults.
 One axis represents the type of resource protected by the vault.
 The other axis represents the underlying synchronization mechanism employed by the vault (atomic, monitor lock and ReaderWriterLockSlim).

-On the first axis, there are two (three if you count customized vaults) types of Vaults provided for your use out-of-the-box: the MutableResourceVault and the BasicVault.
+On the first axis, there are two (or more if you count customized vaults) types of Vaults provided for your use out-of-the-box: the MutableResourceVault and the BasicVault.
 The difference between which should be used depends on whether the type of the protected object is vault-safe.
 BasicVaults should be used to protect vault-safe resources because the LockedResources provided by BasicVaults are minimally restrictive and easy to use.
 MutableResourceVaults should be used to protect resources that are not vault-safe: the LockedResource objects they provide prevent references to the protected data from leaking out and prevent non-vault safe external data from creeping in.
 Finally abstract CustomizableVaults exist to allow you to make your own MutableResourceVault with your own LockedResource type to provide an accessible API for frequently used operations on a type that is not vault-safe.

 On the second axis, there are three synchronization mechanisms to choose from.
 AtomicVaults use lock-free atomic methods to provide synchronization.
 MonitorVaults use synchronization objects and the .NET Monitor methods (the same synchronization method used by the lock (x) syntax).
 ReadWriteVaults use ReaderWriterLockSlim.
 Atomic and Monitor come in Basic, MutableResource and Customizable varieties; ReadWrite vaults presently only come in Basic and Customizable varieties.